Latest Posts

 Increasing Your Sales On the App Store

-One might think that the development and deployment of an iOS app is the hardest part.
+One might think that developing and deploying an iOS app is the hardest part.
 Some might argue that the ‘real’ work starts after the deployment, and rightly so.
-If the software owner’s team, being sure of the software product’s quality, waits for sales to soar in a blink of an eye, the results can be disappointing.
+If the software owner’s team, being sure of the software product’s quality, waits for sales to soar in the blink of an eye, the results can be disappointing.
 A rapid take-off often leads to a rapid downfall and oblivion.
 It’s all about competition.

-Your app is competing for users’ attention in top lists on App Store.
+Your app competes for users’ attention in the top lists on the App Store.
 If your rivals have better rates, your app falls.
-The lower you fall, the fewer visits your app has, the more difficult it is to rise again.
+The lower you fall, the fewer your app visits, and the more difficult it is to rise again.
 It would help if you remembered that almost all top apps regularly use advertising and PR.
 You don’t just have to be better than others; you have to be way, way better, excellent.

-Your conversion rates generally depend on 3 factors: price, icon, and name.
-And no matter how much money you invested and how cool your graphics and features are, these three parameters define everything.
+Your conversion rates generally depend on three factors: price, icon, and name.
+No matter how much money you invest and how cool your graphics and features are, these three parameters define everything.

 Price

-– On average, an iOS free app is downloaded 20-25 times more than an app priced $0.99, which in turn is downloaded 2 times more than an app priced $1.99.
+– On average, an iOS free app is downloaded 20-25 times more than an app priced at $0.99, which is downloaded 2 times more than an app priced at $1.99.

 – If an app costs $2.99, it will be downloaded an average of 70-150 times less frequently than a free one.